 According to University of Leeds researchers, an EMR is valid if all events have been recorded and all records signify an event.
 Additionally, it should be clear what every record means (Neal, Heywood, and Morley 1996).
 Later researchers have extended this definition to: "Medical records, whether paper or electronic, record health events.
 Records are valid when all those events that constitute a medical record are correctly recorded and all the entries in the record truly signify an event" (Hassey, Gerrett, and Wilson 2001).
 In this master thesis, validation of EMR entries means that an entry becomes official only when both the patient and the health care provider have agreed to the entry.
 This is similar to a person sending a registered letter and the recipient signing for delivery.
 The patient cannot claim not to know the content of the entry.
+Research found out that there are significant discrepancies between health care reported by physicians themselves, patient surveys and written medical records (Stange et al. 1998).
 Another interpretation of the concept of validation of EMR entries is to verify whether the content of the records, e.g. lab results, are actually accurate.
 This is not related to patient power over data and therefore out of scope for this research.